 Women who don’t receive help for symptoms may not take good care of themselves, for example, they may miss doctor visits or eat poorly.
 Poor health during a woman’s pregnancy puts a baby at risk of low birth weight, premature birth or other complications.1

 Some women take Xanax during pregnancy because they are addicted to the drug.
 Benzodiazepines are highly addictive and bring on withdrawal symptoms when a person stops taking them.
 When patients take them for longer than recommended they may experience lingering psychological symptoms, such as depression.
 They also must step down gradually to avoid dangerous withdrawal symptoms.

-The active ingredient in Xanax can pass through from a woman’s body to that of her unborn child through the placenta.
-The more of this drug a woman takes in, the more her baby also takes.
-Research suggests that benzodiazepines like Xanax can impair the growth process a child goes through during the pregnancy.
+The active ingredient in Xanax passes from a woman’s body to that of her fetus through the placenta.
+The more of the drug a woman takes in, the more her baby also takes.
+Research suggests that benzodiazepines like Xanax impair the growth process a child goes through during the pregnancy.
 Specifically, Xanax and other benzodiazepine drugs can cause a cleft to form between a baby’s nose and upper lip.

 - Reluctance to nurse